Not ready for study.

 جاء الرجل الحسنُ الوجهِ

-Note that, because الوجه is a a-state governee, and not the doer, of the participle-like adjective, therefore, the participle-like adjective is feminized, dualized, or pluralized to match its referent, not الوجه.
+Note that, because الوجه is a a-case governee, and not the doer, of the static adjectival noun, therefore, the static adjectival noun is feminized, dualized, or pluralized to match its referent, not الوجه.
 Examples:

 هند حسنة الوجه [شرح الرضي على الكافية 3/439]